allanebarua/weather-forecast/README.md

 ---------------
 This project provides an API that analyzes forecasted weather conditions based on the data provided by the https://www.weatherapi.com/ public API.

-The API computes the minimum, maximum, average and median temperatures in degrees celcius for a given geographical location over a given number of subsequent days.
+The API computes the minimum, maximum, average and median temperatures in degrees celcius for a given geographical location over a given number of consecutive days.
 To achive this, the API relies upon the data provided by the weather forecast API endpoint (http://api.weatherapi.com/v1/forecast.json) which provides weather forecast up to a maximum of 14 days.

 TO-DO: The functionality of the API can be extended to include more futuristict weather predictions by incorparating the data provided by the Future API (http://api.weatherapi.com/v1/future.json)